LenixC/High-Dimensional-Data-Analysis-Notes/lecture_1.md

 ## Introduction
 ### Big Data
 The initial definition of Big Data revolves around the three R's:
-- Volume: Large sampel size, potentially high-dimensional.
+- Volume: Large sample size, potentially high-dimensional.
 Use MapReduce, Hadoop, etc. when data is too large to be stored in one machine.
 - Velocity: Data is generate dand collected very quickly.
 Increases computation efficiency.
 - Variety: The data types you mention all take different shapes.
-How to deal with high-dimensional data, e.g. profiles, images, videos, etc?
+How to deal with high-dimensional data, e.g. profiles, images, videos, etc.

 ### High Dimensional Data
-High dimensional data is defined as a data set with a large number od attributes.
+High dimensional data is defined as a data set with a large number of attributes.
 Consider Signals, Images, Videos, Surveys.

 ### High-Dimensional Data vs Big Data